AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    and log out, then log in back and get your original screen session back.
  - run ``man htop``, send it to backround, and then kill it with ``kill``.
 Tip: one can do it by background job number or by PID.
+ - Imagine a use case: your current ssh session got stuck and does not response.
+Open another ssh session to the same remote host and kill the first one.
+Tip: ``echo $$`` gives you current bash PID.

    - (*) get any X Window application (firefox, xterm, etc) to run on Triton / kosh